ErlingSigurdson/Billy/README.md

 ### Sketch layout
-Breaking a sketch into a basic `.ino` file and local modules (pairs of `.h` and `.cpp` files) may not be a very popular approach for writing an Arduino sketch (multiple `.ino` files concatenated by the IDE and packing functions into libraries seem to be more widespread), but it has an advantage of a more transparent code structure.
+Breaking a sketch into a basic `.ino` file and local modules (pairs of `.h` and `.cpp` files) may not be a very popular approach for writing an Arduino sketch (multiple `.ino` files concatenated by the IDE or packing functions into libraries seem to be more widespread), but it has an advantage of a more transparent code structure.

 ### Global variables